shubham1172/SRM/README.md

 Assembly code can be assembled using the [assembler.py](scripts/assembler.py).
 It can be then loaded in RAM and executed using the logisim interface.
 I will upload a sample video soon.

 ### Up next
-* Conditional Jumps to make it Turing complete
 * Cycle optimisation for instructions